TUTTO'S SUSTAINABILITY CONCEPT

 When a piece of tutto furniture has served its time, its wood remains as a raw material.

-80% of a product's environmental impact is determined by its design.
-In concrete terms, this means that anything that is not designed to be sustainable from the outset cannot be fundamentally changed later on.
+80% of a product’s environmental impact is determined by its design.
+In concrete terms, this means that anything not designed to be sustainable from the outset cannot be fundamentally changed later on.
 As design decisions such as materials, construction, processing steps and production routes determine use, reparability and recycling, we at tutto have already ensured that future environmental impacts are minimised during the design phase.
-A sustainable design can significantly reduce the carbon footprint of a product.
+Sustainable design can significantly reduce a product’s carbon footprint.
 Longevity is also a key aspect of our furniture:

-- The sturdy construction is designed to last several generations.
+- The sturdy construction is designed to last for several generations.

 - tutto furniture can be repaired and therefore conserves resources.